mairadanielaferrari/bitnami-project/README.md

 - docker-slave where runs the ValidateApp stage
 - windows-testing where will run windows tests.
 - linux-testing where will run linux tests.

+### Final Considerations.

+Jenkins and Slaves are running on EC2 free tier instances, which are configured to use really low resources (memory and disk).
+Processing many jobs at a time might take time.

 ## Authors
 Maira Daniela Ferrari